|

 Hide bars of SS prediction confidence option

-appears only when data from protein structure prediction server
+appears only when data from a protein structure prediction server

 are submitted.
-It allows to hide graphical representation of
+It allows one to hide graphical representation of

 the prediction confidence.